 For ease of ordering and reference, we suggest that you record the information requested in the following identification table.
-Paste Label From Literature Packet Here

-PC DTENTIAL HAZARD • This product is a piece of power equipment.
-W HAT CAN HAPPEN • Failure to follow safe operating practices can result in serious operator injury or even death. НС OW TO AVOID THE HAZARD • Keep all shields, guards and safety devices (especially the grass discharge system) in place and in proper working condition. • Stop engine and remove spark plug wire(s) or remove key and wait for all moving parts to stop before adjusting, servicing, or performing maintenance. • If mower deck becomes clogged, stop engine and remove spark plug wire(s) or remove key and wait for all moving parts to stop before cleaning blockage. ٠ Keep hands, feet and clothing away from power driven parts. ٠ Keep off mower unless seat platform is provided. ٠ Keep others off mower.
+This product is a piece of power equipment.

+Failure to follow safe operating practices can result in serious operator injury or even death.

+- ♦ Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition. - Stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance. - If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before cleaning blockage. - Keep hands, feet, and clothing away from power driven parts. - Keep off mower unless seat platform is provided. - Keep others off mower.

-• Gasoline is harmful or fatal if swallowed.
+♦ Gasoline is harmful or fatal if swallowed.
 Long-term exposure to vapors has caused cancer in laboratory animals.

-• Failure to use caution may cause serious injury or illness.
+Failure to use caution may cause serious injury or illness.

 - Avoid prolonged breathing of vapors.

-- Keep face away from nozzle and gas tank/container opening.
+- ♦ Keep face away from nozzle and gas tank/container opening.

 - Keep away from eyes and skin.

 - Never siphon by mouth.